One of the key ingredients to maintaining an effective classroom management plan is mastering the art of transitioning in the classroom.

 Here are the key elements to include…

-- Quick Notice – When transitioning in the classroom, it’s ideal to provide students with a warning in order to alert them that in a few moments, they’ll be transitioning to the next task.
+- Quick Notice – When transitioning in the classroom, it’s ideal to provide students with a warning in order to alert them that in a few moments, they’ll be moving to the next task.

 - Present Signal – Once it’s time to transition, give a cue to prompt students into action.
 Consider using hand signals, a call and response phrase, or choose from several fun attention-getters.